What Lice Look Like: Pictures of Lice (Color, Size, and More)

 How Can You Tell The Difference Between Regular Head Lice and Super Lice?

-Regular head lice and super lice look and act exactly the same; the only difference is that super lice will not die using traditional treatments, so you should always use a lice treatment that works on BOTH regular lice and super lice (I share some recommendations below).
+Regular head lice and super lice look and act exactly the same; the only difference is that super lice will not die using traditional treatments.
+Unfortunately, almost all lice in the world today are now immune to over-the-counter treatments.
+The most recent studies in the US show that 98% of lice are "super lice" which means that they are resistant to traditional lice treatments.

 Lice In Hair